mbezjak/napalm/README.md

 [![Build Status](https://secure.travis-ci.org/mbezjak/napalm.png?branch=master)](http://travis-ci.org/mbezjak/napalm)

 ## Summary
-Automate installation of archived (zip, gz, bz2, jar) programs that are unsuited or unavailable from a package repository.
+Automate installation of artifacts (zip, gz, bz2, jar) that are not available in a package repository.

 ## Screenshots
 For the impatient: https://github.com/mbezjak/napalm/wiki/Screenshots

 ## Rationale
 Linux package management is great!
-However, sometimes you need a program that is really simple to install but
+However, sometimes you need a program that is easy to install but:

  * it's not available in any repository
  * an older version is in a repository
- * repository policy restricts updating to newer version therefore you need to wait for new distribution release (Ubuntu has such policy)
+ * repository policy restricts updates, therefore you need to wait for a new distribution release (e.g. Ubuntu)
  * you need two or more versions of a program
  * depends upon a program/library that you don't want (e.g. *java-1.5.0-gcj*;
    I'm looking at you Fedora!)

 In any case you will need to install those programs manually.
-Manual installation is always boring and includes numerous steps.
-For example, installing groovy includes
+But that is boring and tedious.
+For example, installing groovy includes:

  1. opening web browser
  2. navigating to http://groovy.codehaus.org/